pthu/sahd/source/words/pelek.md

 </small>

+The archaeological evidence demonstrates that spinning with spindles began already ca.
+10000 <small>BCE</small> (Yashuv & Grosman 2024) and
-The archaeological evidence demonstrates that spindles were already widely used during the Late Bronze Age.
+that spindles were already widely used during the Late Bronze Age.
-This is not surprising, since it was relatively easy to produce them and the materials of which they were usually made were cheap.
+It was relatively easy to produce them and the materials of which they were usually made were cheap.
 Furthermore, spinning with a spindle was much faster than hand spinning, which implied the twisting of fibres by hand or by rolling them against the thigh.
 Other advantages of spinning with a spindle were that